multiversx/mx-docs/docs/integrators/deep-history-squad.md

 First, choose an empty folder to serve as the workspace (working directory) of the squad instance - for example, `~/deep-history-workspace`.

-Afterwards, prepare a configuration file called `reconstruction.json`, following the example of [`default.reconstruction.json`](https://github.com/ElrondNetwork/deep-history/tree/main), and save it in the chosen workspace.
+Afterward, prepare a configuration file called `reconstruction.json`, following the example of [`default.reconstruction.json`](https://github.com/ElrondNetwork/deep-history/tree/main), and save it in the chosen workspace.
 For the fields `oldestArchive` and `newestArchive`, use URLs towards the Elrond public archive (which are available [on request](https://t.me/ElrondDevelopers)).
 The URLs in the example below are mere placeholders.

 ```
 // ~/deep-history-workspace/reconstruction.json